kijanawoodard/Blog/src/Blog.Web/Content/posts/null-check-with-extension-methods.markdown

+---
+title: Null Check with Extension Methods
+published: May 18, 2010
+tags:
+---

-﻿I mentioned that I got an idea while writing the post on [extension methods].
+I mentioned that I got an idea while writing the post on [extension methods].
 I realized that you can null check using this technique.

 It get’s annoying writing this code over and over: